damms005/simple-db-sync/README.md

 Perform bi-directional synchronization between two tables, even when column names differ.

 > **Note**
 > This package is not the best way to sync databases.
-This is specifically for instances where none of the available methods is not desirable.
-Consider alternatives like master-slave replications, writes forwarding, etc and only when none of those fits that this package should be considered.
-See below for typical use-cases.
+You should first consider better alternatives like master-slave replications, writes forwarding, etc.
+> It is only when none of those alternatives is desirable that you should consider this package.
+See below for typical use-case.

+> **Warning**
+> Warning: Ensure to run tests before you shift gears.

-# Typical user-cases
+## Typical use-case

 Scenario: